HOW TO LET MYSQL FASTER

 - Set

-to an appropriate threshold.
+slow_query_logtoONandlong_query_timeto an appropriate threshold.

 - Set